EricIVara/Notes-BS-Information-Technology-AS-Computer-Science/README.md

 # School-Notes
-My Bachelor's in Information Technology Software Engineering Academic Journey
+My Bachelor's at the University of Arizaon in Information Technology Software Engineering Academic Journey
   - Assignemtns
   - Written Papers
   - Projects